 Although NPR's stated policy is to not make retroactive adjustments to past invoices, WDDE's account representative agreed that the degree of disparity between market estimates and actual had been so egregious as to justify specific review and discussion.
 NPR agreed that DFM would hold all payments to NPR until this issue is resolved.
 An agreement was reached in fiscal year 2019 to write off past invoices but is contingent on two conditions.
 Provided the Organization stays current with NPR and pays their FY 19 invoices timely, NPR will write off half the past invoices.
 The remaining balance will be written off provided the Organization stays current and pays their FY 20 invoices timely.
 NPR's fiscal year ends September 30 and the agreement is based on NPR's fiscal year end.
-During the year ended June 30, 2020, NPR wrote off \$43,412 of prior invoices.
+During the years ended June 30, 2021 and 2020, NPR wrote off \$39,662 and \$43,412, respectively, of prior invoices.
 This amount is included in the statement of activities as miscellaneous income.
-Subsequent to the financial statement date, NPR wrote off \$39,662 in past due fees.
-This amount will be recognized in the fiscal year 2021 financial statements.